evennia/evennia/docs/1.0-dev/_sources/Concepts/Banning.md.txt

 Be careful with too general IP bans however (more asterisks above).
 If you are unlucky you could be blocking out innocent players who just happen to connect from the same subnet as the offender.

-## Booting

-YouSuck is not really noticing all this banning yet though - and won't until having logged out and trying to log back in again.
-Let's help the troll along.

-     boot YouSuck

-Good riddance.
-You can give a reason for booting too (to be echoed to the player before getting kicked out).

-     boot YouSuck:Go troll somewhere else.

 ### Lifting a ban

 Use the `unban` (or `ban`) command without any arguments and you will see a list of all currently active bans: